berkenbrack/MB-340-Dynamics-365-Commerce-Functional-Consultant/Instructions/Labs/M05B Configure loyalty Lab.md

 5. Select **Add line**.

-1. Select **Yes** on the pop-up reminder to continue to add a line.
+1. Select **Yes** on the pop-up reminder "Retail Commerce DAta Exchange backward compatibility..." to continue to add a line.

 2. In the Level field, enter **1**.